-This cozy and satisfying Baked Apple Oatmeal is one of our favorite healthy and easy breakfast, or leave the leftovers as a go-to snack in the fridge – because it is that good!
+This cozy and satisfying Baked Apple Oatmeal is one of our favorite healthy and easy breakfasts, or leave the leftovers as a go-to snack in the fridge – because it is that good!

-Crumbling with applesraisinscinnamon and brown sugar, these oatmeal bake are so much more delicious than your standard bowl of oatmeal where oatmeal often get clumpy and soggy.
-They are warm, comforting, and so tasty.
+Crumbled with apples, raisins, cinnamon and brown sugar, this oatmeal bake is so much more delicious than your standard bowl of oatmeal where oatmeal often get clumpy and soggy.
+It is warm, comforting, and so tasty, plus it makes for easy meal prep!

 Need more healthy breakfast inspiration?
 You’re going to love my Savory Breakfast Bowl and Acai Smoothie Bowl recipes as well!